 YOUR COUNTY GUIDES

-As the ACPA Mobile County Representative, along with the assistance of my best friend, Paula Lewis Wilson, my goal is to record all of the cemeteries in Mobile County.
+As the ACPA Mobile County Representative, my goal is to record all of the cemeteries in Mobile County.
 The United States Geological Survey officially recognizes 77 cemeteries in Mobile County.
-The Historical Atlas of Alabama, Volume 2, Cemetery locations by County - published by W. Craig Remington at the University of Alabama recognizes those 77 plus 62 other known and plotted cemeteries, 12 plotted but unknown and 26 unplotted and unknown cemeteries.
+The Historical Atlas of Alabama, Volume 2, Cemetery locations by County - published by W. Craig Remington at the University of Alabama recognizes those 77 plus 62 other known and plotted cemeteries, 12 plotted but unknown and 26 un-plotted and unknown cemeteries.
 This is a total of 191 somewhat known cemeteries.
 There are, however, several not recognized anywhere as of yet.
-I can personally vouch for locating 3 cemeteries not listed on any map and noting at least 2 of Mr. Remington's plotted but unknown cemeteries.
-Paula can claim the same if not more.
-That gives at this count 197.
-We, Paula and I, would love to assist individuals or organizations in adopting cemeteries for the purpose of restoring and preserving them.
-In many of our cemeteries that appear to be abandoned, we witness the results of neglect, vandalism and the ravages of time and weather.
+There are 3 unknown cemeteries not listed on any map that have been registered, giving a total cemetery count of 197.
+I am here to assist individuals or organizations in adopting cemeteries for the purpose of restoring and preserving them.
+In many of our cemeteries that appear to be in bad to serious condition, we witness the results of neglect, vandalism and the ravages of time and weather.
 We are attempting to make a difference in saving the rich history and heritage of our cemeteries and you, as an individual, can too.
-We will gladly provide on-line assistance and information to Mobile County citizens who would like to participate in this worthwhile endeavor.
+I will gladly provide on-line assistance and information to Mobile County citizens who would like to participate in this worthwhile endeavor.
 This may be your opportunity to act as a responsible community citizen or group, to take up the cause for these places in peril.

 CEMETERIES IN NEED